maschmi/maschmi.github.io/_posts/2024-09-28-EguiComamnds.md

   - test
 ---

-For a side project, the (security card game)[https://blog.maschmi.net/seccardgame/], I decided last year to write a simple CLI in rust to create cards.
+For a side project, the [security card game](https://blog.maschmi.net/seccardgame/), I decided last year to write a simple CLI in rust to create cards.
 Soon after the CLI was finished, it became clear we could need a simple GUI to play the game and test out mechanics.
-Having already the basic code already in Rust, I have decided to give Rust a chance and look for a simple
+Having already a code base in Rust, I decided to give Rust a chance and look for a simple
-UI library.
-My choice felt on (egui)[https://github.com/emilk/egui], an easy to use immediate mode UI.
-I must admit it is easy to use.
+GUI library.
+My choice was [egui](https://github.com/emilk/egui), an easy to use immediate mode GUI.
 With not much development time, we were able to try out the game by sharing a screen in a video call.
 However, there were (are) basically not tests.
 While the game rule engine now has test, the UI has none.
 With a bit of time on my hands, I started to think about the reasons.
 This article will talk about one reason, and how this can be fixed.

-You will find code examples in [here](https://github.com/maschmi/egui_command_pattern).
-There are also code snippets and throughout the article.
+You will find the whole code for this article in this [repository](https://github.com/maschmi/egui_command_pattern).
+There are also code snippets and links throughout the article.

 ## Disclaimer

-I am not a professional rust developer and neither an expert in egui.
-If you find some wrong or strange ideas in this article, or disagree, please get in [touch with me](https://blog.maschmi.net/about).
+I am not a professional rust developer and also not an expert in egui.
+If you find some wrong or strange ideas in this article, or simply disagree, please get in [touch with me](https://blog.maschmi.net/about).
 And if you find this helpful, I appreciate if you share this idea.
 Generally, I am happy to receive feedback.

-Also, while this pattern is nothing fancy, I did never seen it written down for rust and egui.
+Also, while this pattern is nothing fancy, I did never see it written down for rust and egui.

 ## EGUI

 Let us start with some basics about egui.
 Egui is an [immediate mode UI](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)#Immediate_mode_GUI), which means we specify all the UI elements in the update loop together with their values.
-A retained mode GUI would need us to store a reference to an UI element and then call a method on this UI element ot update its value.
+A retained mode GUI would need us to store a reference to an UI element and then call a method on this UI element to update its value.
 You can read about the pros and cons in the [egui readme](https://github.com/emilk/egui?tab=readme-ov-file#why-immediate-mode).
 For us it is important to remember the following facts:

-* we have a thread which draws the UI every frame — we should not block this
+* we have a single thread which draws the UI every frame — we should not block this
-* we have one update function in which we define the GUI
+* we have one update function in which we define the GUI and its state
-* as long as the frame rate is high enough, we most likely do not have to force a re-draw when the user clicks a button
+* the update function is called and run for every frame inside this single thread

 ## Basics and State

 ![GUI](../assets/egui_cmd/img.png)

-We can start using the [eframe template](https://github.com/emilk/eframe_template) which gives us a small app on which we can start to build on.
+We can start using the [eframe template](https://github.com/emilk/eframe_template) which gives us a small app on which we can build on.
 As this is not a tutorial, I will not go over the changes I made step by step.
 In short, I have changed a label, added a `Check` button and a place to display the result.
 I have also added a button to create a new window inside the main window.
 The implementation is not very robust and certainly not an optimal one, but it will help to understand the point I am going to make.
-Can you spot the issue with the window IDs in the [code](https://github.com/maschmi/egui_command_pattern/blob/main/src/app.rs)[Hint](#window-id-hint)?
+Can you spot the issue with the window IDs in the [code](https://github.com/maschmi/egui_command_pattern/blob/main/src/app.rs) ([Hint](#window-id-hint))?
+Also, the text input is way too big.

 The main function inside `main.rs` calls